dfahlander/typeson/README.md

 Although it is unfortunately not immune to forgery, it may in some cases be more appealing than (or usable in addition to) duck typing so this tiny utility is bundled for convenience.

+### Typeson.hasConstructorOf(objWithPrototypeConstructor, classToCompare) : boolean

+Another approach for class comparisons involves checking a `constructor` function and comparing its `toString`.
+This is required for some classes which otherwise do not define `toStringTag`s which differ from other objects.
+The first argument will be an object to check (whose prototoype will be searched for a `constructor` property) whereas the second is a class constructor to compare.

 ## Finding types and groups of types